jmeowmeow/PixieReport/express-progress/tasks.md

 ### Pixie Rendering Flaw Reporting and Handling
 Add more information in an ops page or subtly in pixie page, maybe frame-in some specific logs.
- - [X] What about weather conditions with no mapped image layer ("light rain showers"): loggable in devpixie json?
+ - [X] Weather conditions with no mapped image layer ("ice crystals"): loggable in devpixie json.
- - [ ] What about rarely reporting stations?
+ - [ ] Rarely reporting stations?
 Should we refresh the active snapshot more often?
- - [ ] What about stations with an unchanging old report? (time/date detection)
+ - [ ] Stations with an unchanging old report? (time/date detection)
- - [ ] What about stations with no geodata?
+ - [ ] Active stations with no geodata?
 Is this something loggable in the uptime/debug page?

 ### Full METAR parse from raw METAR report.
 These items would enable running from a bulk METAR latest fetch.
+Thoughts:
+* The bulk METAR is wide and wordy and might not need all the fromRawMetar processing.
+* Contra this, wide and wordy may be fragile and subject to parsing errors similar to truncated single fetches.
+* More broadly: what does OpenWeatherMap return?
  - [ ] Add a fromRawMetar section to debug output.
  - [ ] Include a guess at report time / freshness.
  - [ ] Reproduce the 'Decoded METAR" parsing logic for...